-The Chief Financial Officer/Director of Finance will review and approve all reimbursement ordinances from City departments, including enterprise fund departments, before forwarding to the City Council for consideration. -Initially, funding for the capital expenditures will be provided with existing bond proceeds or unreserved fund balance.
+The Director of Finance will review and approve all reimbursement ordinances from City departments, including enterprise fund departments, before forwarding to the City Council for consideration.
+Initially, funding for the capital expenditures will be provided with existing bond proceeds or unreserved fund balance.
 Once the debt is sold, these expenditures will be reimbursed from the debt proceeds.
-Commercial paper proceeds may also be an interim funding option with City Council approval.

 Reimbursement ordinances must be adopted within sixty (60) days of the date the original expenditures were paid.
-Debt obligations must be issued, and the reimbursement allocation made not later than eighteen (18) months after the later of (1) the date the original expenditures were paid, or (2) the date the project is placed in service or abandoned, but in no event more than three (3) years after the original expenditures were paid.
+Debt obligations must be issued and the reimbursement allocation made not later than eighteen (18) months after the later of (1) the date the original expenditures were paid, or (2) the date the project is placed in service or abandoned, but in no event more than three (3) years after the original expenditures were paid.